 - What will the frequency be for placing trades

 As you can see, your day trading plan is basically just an outline on how you will conduct business.
-It incorporates your strategies, what you will trade, what is your risk limit per trade, etc., and places it all together into your trading plan for your day trading activities.
+It incorporates your strategies, what you will trade, what is your risk limit per trade, etc., and places it all together into your trading plan for your activities.